microscaler/tinkerbell/docs/mdbook/src/adr/0029-Data_Retention_and_Privacy.md

 - Under what controls
 - And how data deletion, redaction, or masking are handled in practice

-This ADR formalizes retention tiers and provides guarantees that Tinkerbell can operate in privacy-conscious or regulated environments.
+This ADR formalizes retention tiers and provides guarantees that Tiffany can operate in privacy-conscious or regulated environments.

 ---